-We consider entering the training a sacred assignment.
-Which is why in the interview process, each person must agree that they are called.
+We consider entering the training a sacred assignment, which is why in the interview process, each woman must agree that she is called.
 It is less about how much painting you have done or whether you are already working with clients, and more about YOUR call to this work.

 Each person is responsible for the agreement they make regarding their financial arrangement upon acceptance into the training.
 They must communicate with our team if there is a change.
 There are no refunds after enrollment.
 Enrolling and speaking to Shiloh Sophia is your agreement to take the training.
 This is a training, and we take enrollment very seriously, and so should those applying.